Skip to Main Content

 • Occasional open sores or ulceration

-• Low blood counts with possible sepsis
+• Low blood counts with possible sepsis (a serious condition in which the body reacts in an extreme way to infection)

-Late side effects may include:
+Later side effects may include:

-• Sterility and sexual dysfunction
+• Sterility or sexual dysfunction

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.